agardnerIT/dynatrace-endpoint-evaluator/README.md

           comment_includes: "## Endpoint Results" # Overwrites existing comments (if any).
 If nothing exists, adds new comment
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

+## Create a PR
+1) Create a new branch and make whatever code changes you require to your code.
+2) Create a new PR and the workflow should automatically trigger.

 # Contributing